|Go to today|

 Christy Coleman is the CEO of the American Civil War Museum.

-Professor Brito is a developmental psychologist who examines how early social and cultural contexts (e.g., poverty, multilingualism) shape the trajectory of neurocognitive development.
-She received an M.A. in Experimental Psychology from William & Mary.
+Professor Brito M.A.
+'08, is a developmental psychologist who examines how early social and cultural contexts (e.g., poverty, multilingualism) shape the trajectory of neurocognitive development.
+MA Experimental Psychology, College of William and Mary.

 Professor Owen’s research interests include macroeconomics, growth, income distribution, human capital formation, and sustainable development.
 Many of these interests trace to her prior work as an Economist for the Federal Reserve Board of Governors.